Ever since I read “Heidi” as a young girl, Switzerland has been on my bucket list.

 We bought chocolate from the Chocolaterie before leaving the mountainside museum.
 And unlike other European countries we have visited, our experience in Switzerland thus far offered an abundance of WCs (bathrooms)—at no charge even.

-You don’t want to miss the amazing waterfalls in Trummelbach in the Lauterbrunnen Valley of Switzerland.
+You don’t want to miss the amazing waterfalls in Trummelbach in Switzerland.
 We were able to take a funicular up to the 10th waterfall.
+This series of 10 waterfalls in a cave-like environment roar through the inside of the mountain in the Lauterbrunnen Valley.
+They are a UNESCO World Heritage site.

 Instead of a return trip to the base on the funicular, we took the stairs down and were able to see waterfalls one through five with small lookouts along the way overlooking an amazing view of the whole valley.